aljeerz/lets-secure/README.md

 ## Features

-Head to [OTPLib](https://github.com/yeojz/otplib) for more details
+Head to [OTPLib](https://github.com/yeojz/otplib) for more details.

-This Package offers :

-- Query Transformer using Objects as Parameters and Internal Functions
-- Multi Client Support (Multi Space Usecase)

-Security Features :

-- Auto Escape Parameters ( Avoid Diret String Concatination )

-Quality Of Life :

-- Provides an interface for Generator Functions (Example Below)
+⚠️ PS: HMAC OTP Not Implemented Yet

 ## Installation